DataDog/dd-sts-action/README.md

 - `policy` (required): The name of the trust policy to use (excluding `.yaml` extension)
 - `domain` (required): The domain of the Datadog STS instance to use.
 Defaults to `webhooks.build.datadoghq.com` (must not be overwritten to the empty string).
 - `audience` (optional): The audience value for the OIDC token.
 Must match the audience configured in your dd-sts policy.
-Defaults to `rapid-seceng-sit`.
+Defaults to `dd-sts`.

 ## Outputs